2023 Israeli female tank crew fight: Legacy

-The battle was the first instance in modern military history of an all-female armored unit taking part in combat.
+The battle was the first known instance in modern military history of an all-female armored unit taking part in combat.

 The performance of the unit, and other acts by Israeli female soldiers, on 7 October received praise from IDF leadership and impacted the way women were viewed in the IDF.

 Israel has made use of its female soldiers, including Israeli female tank crews, as a public relations tool in the Gaza war.
 Their involvement in combat is used as part of a campaign to garner support for Israel in the Western world, and to undermine left-wing support for Gaza by showcasing gender equality in the Israeli military.

 Director Ayelet Menahemi and writer-actress Eleanor Sela, whose feature Seven Blessings won the Ophir Prize and was submitted to the Academy Awards, announced in December 2023 that they were working on a movie about the all-female tank unit's activities during the October 7 attacks.
 According to the filmmakers, the film will depict the battle, the founding of the unit, and the struggles of female combatants in the IDF.
 The film is the first narrative feature to be announced on the attacks.